zhangyao1999/Assignment_03/README.md

 ---------------------------------------
 #### Requirements
 1. Separating interface from implementation: e.g. Three files: Ex03_13.cpp, Invoice.cpp, Invoice.h are needed  in your folder.
-You are responsible for creating directiries as follows.
+You are responsible for creating directories as follows.
    Assignment_03/201806040199/Ex03_13/Ex03_13.cpp
    Assignment_03/201806040199/Ex03_13/Invoice.cpp
    Assignment_03/201806040199/Ex03_13/Invoice.h